WebOfTrustInfo/rwot5-boston/event-documents/plenaries/4-demos.md

 Uport is used to scan QR codes for verifiable claims.

 _This shows how those credentials supported by the Credential Handler API can actually be used!_

+## BTCR TX Conversion Playground

+Results of the BTCR hackathon, where BTRC is a DID method for the Bitcoin blockchain.
+It converts txids to txrefs for use by BTRC DIDs.

+Transactions aren't good enough because they're not necessarily confirmed on blockchain, so instead of txid for BTRC DIDs, we use txref, which is confirmed.
+They're from BIP 136.
+Error-correcting and censorship-resistance.

+An OP_RETURN then points to DID Object.
+That's what contains most of the information; it can even act as a source-of-authority for other identities!

+In BTRC DIDs, you can revoke just by spending the funds referenced by the txref.
+If you put an OP_RETURN in the new transaction, then it's update!

+<i>Next up: schema!
+Currently based on schema.org, but might need additional keys.</i>